Granicus/infoblox/README.md

     Infoblox::Host.find(connection, {"name~" => "demo[0-9]{1,}-web.domain"})
     # => [...]

+You can also search across the Infoblox cluster using the `Infoblox::Search` resource.
+The response will contain any number of `Infoblox::Resource` subclass instances.

+    result = Infoblox::Search.new(connection, "search_string~" => "webserver-")

+## Creating, updating, and deleting resources
 The resource class instances support `get`, `post`, `put`, and `delete`.
 For example, creating a network is pretty straightforward:

     network = Infoblox::Network.new(:connection => connection)